What is an administrator exception?

 On the day of posting, the applicant must take a photo of the poster and the site context as evidence that the posted notice requirements summarized above are met.
 (See Section 922.01.C.2 for more details.)
-Please email or deliver the photo(s) to the Zoning staff person reviewing the application.
-The 21-day count will begin the day that Zoning staff receives the photo and verifies compliance with the posted notice requirements.
+Please upload your photos using the OneStopPGH online portal, or email or deliver the photos to the Zoning staff person reviewing the application.
+The 21-day count will begin when Zoning staff receives the photo and verifies compliance with the posted notice requirements.

 An Administrator Exception expires one year after being granted.
 A permit should be obtained and substantial construction or occupancy should begin within one year of approval.
 If additional time is needed, the applicant may request a one-year extension by writing to the Zoning Administrator within the one-year time period.
 Include the address of the subject property with a brief explanation on why an extension is needed.

 May a neighbor appeal an administrator exception?